Scalingo/documentation/_posts/internals/buildpacks/2015-09-28-multi-buildpack.md

 git commit -m "Setup .buildpacks for using multiple buildpacks on Scalingo"
 ```

-Finally in this example, thanks to this method, both NodeJS buildpack and Go buildpack will be applied
+Finally in this example, thanks to this method, both Node.js buildpack and Go buildpack will be applied
 on your project.

 > List of the available buildpacks: [http://doc.scalingo.com/buildpacks](http://doc.scalingo.com/buildpacks)